Stackhousia muricata

 Stackhousia muricata is a species of plant in the family Celastraceae.

 The annual or perennial herb typically grows to a height of 0.03 to 0.55 cm.
 It blooms between July and November producing yellow-green-brown flowers.

-The species is found from the Pilbara through the Mid West and Goldfields-Esperance into the northern Great Southern region of Western Australia.
+Stackhousia muricata is an Australian endemic, native to New South Wales, the Northern Territory, Queensland, South Australia, and Western Australia.
+In Western Australia it is found from the Pilbara through the Mid West and Goldfields-Esperance into the northern Great Southern regions.